cloudevents/spec/registry/spec.md

 #### Updating a Resource

 This will update the latest version of a Resource.
-Missing Registry HTTP headers MUST NOT be interpretted as deleting the property.
-However, a Regsitry HTTP headers with an empty string for its value MUST be interpretted as a request to delete the property.
+Missing Registry HTTP headers MUST NOT be interpreted as deleting the property.
+However, a Registry HTTP headers with an empty string for its value MUST be interpreted as a request to delete the property.

 The request MUST be of the form: